Russian wooden architecture: Early Slavic construction

 From the mid-20th century until recently, dwellings with a deepened floor were commonly reconstructed into one-chamber low “half-dwellings,” with the above-ground walls matching the slope of the excavation.
 By the early 21st century, however, the term poluzemlyanka was deemed incorrect for any buildings with a buried floor.
 A new approach to reconstructing these dwellings emerged, suggesting that many originally had log walls set back from the foundation pit.
 The found frame-pillar constructions might have been remnants of recliners or benches along the walls, indicating that the dwelling's area was somewhat larger than the excavation itself.
 Additionally, some researchers suggest that two-storey houses existed as early as the 9th century.

 Household buildings were similar to dwellings.

 Pagan sanctuary in Peryn near Novgorod, according to the reconstruction of archaeologist V. V. Sedov.

-In the second half of the 1st millennium A. D., the Slavs gradually moved deeper into the forest zone and settled in the Pskov-Novgorod region.
+In the second half of the 1st millennium AD, the Slavs gradually moved deeper into the forest zone and settled in the Pskov-Novgorod region.
 Excavations at the Pskov kurgans and Novgorod hills cultures revealed ground-level single-chamber houses with areas ranging from 12 to 20 m^{2}.
 These houses had clay and board floors, stoves in the corners, and log walls, with some featuring frame constructions combined with log walls.
 Most archaeologists identify these dwellings as typically Slavic.
 However, V. V. Sedov interprets them as evidence of Western Slavic influence, while E. M. Zagorulsky disagrees.
 Zagorulsky questions their Slavic origin, suggesting that the Slavs may not have settled in the Pskov-Novgorod region until the 10th century and possibly adopted building types and techniques from local Baltic and Finno-Ugric tribes.
 A. A. Shennikov proposed that the roots of the classical Russian log house trace back to the Dyakovo culture.
 Rectangular log houses were indeed common in the late period of the Dyakovo culture, alongside other types of buildings, and it is possible that these structures persisted before the arrival of the Slavs in the region.
 Similar houses were also found among the neighboring Balts of the late Dnieper-Dvinsky culture.
 By the end of the first millennium A.D., other forms of dwellings existed in the area, such as the “big houses” of Staraya Ladoga and buildings with central heating devices.
 However, with the onset of the new millennium, the diversity in housebuilding, which reflected the multi-ethnic nature of the region, diminished.
 The primary type of dwelling for the emerging Old Russian nation in the forest zone became a ground log house with a stove in the corner.

 It is believed that temples were characteristic only of the Western Slavs, who built wooden structures with idols inside.
 In contrast, the Eastern Slavs typically revered natural objects, used sites for sacrifices, and employed burial mounds and sanctuaries (kapishcha) —round open areas with idols— as their cultic spaces.
 However, in Western Ukraine, remains of square-plan structures with log walls have been found, which some researchers interpret as temples.